robbiekouwenberg/diataxis-template/docs/how-to/render-file-from-repo.md

-# Render file from repository
+# Load repository file into documentation

 Sometimes you need to render a file which is part of the repository.